 We act as a community safety net by filling in treatment and funding gaps not covered by state and federal resources or insurance.
 Our organization achieves this by collaborating with other organizations, state agencies, or providers to give children with Autism Spectrum Disorder growing up in Nevada a better quality of life and future as they transition into adults.

-Grant a Gift Autism Foundation was founded in 2009 by a single mom who struggled to get answers and help for her son, Grant, when he showed signs of what we now know is autism.
+Grant a Gift Autism Foundation was founded in 2009 by a single mom who struggled to get answers and help for her son, Grant, when he showed signs of autism.
 Once she had the answers she needed and the autism diagnosis her question became “What now?”
 She built the therapeutic programs and family support systems that are delivered today.
 It is this legacy that continues to drive our commitment to meeting the needs of families and young people navigating autism.

-As Grant a Gift Autism Foundation continued to grow, it became clear that a significant gap existed for families navigating autism—from knowing the signs, to seeking diagnosis, and securing appropriate treatment for their children.
-To meet this demand, Grant a Gift took bold action for families in Southern Nevada:
+As Grant a Gift Autism Foundation continued to grow, it became clear that a significant gap existed for families navigating autism—from recognizing the signs, to seeking diagnosis and securing appropriate treatment for their children.
+To meet this demand, GGAF took bold actions for families in Nevada:

-2015 – Grant a Gift established a unique partnership with UNLV School of Medicine to provide comprehensive diagnosis, treatment planning, follow-up care, and support services for children of all ages with autism spectrum disorder.
+2015 – Grant a Gift established a partnership with the UNLV School of Medicine to provide comprehensive care for children of all ages with autism.

-2016 – the UNLV Medicine Ackerman Autism Center (the Center) opened, combining cutting-edge care, vocational training, social support programs, and education for families, all in one outpatient setting.
+2016 – Grant a Gift and the UNLV School of Medicine jointly opened the UNLV Medicine Ackerman Autism Center (the Ackerman Center), combining cutting-edge care, vocational training, social support programs and education for families, all in one outpatient setting.

-2017 and 2018 – the Center meets a pressing need as thousands of young people and their families access diagnostic and treatment services, growing to 3,000+ clients with a wait list of 3,200 families seeking services for their children displaying signs of autism.
+2017 and 2018 – Thousands of young people and their families accessed services at the Ackerman Center, and a wait list of 3,200 families accumulated.

 the next ten years